RajGhugare19/Classical-RL/Unit2-Bellman-equations/readme.md

 - [x] Asynchronous value iteration
 - [ ] Real time dynamic programming

+The MDP which I have used is from the example 3.5 - Gridworld from Sutton and Barton.

 These are my notes on these topics.
 * [Bellman Equation](https://hackmd.io/Fuhp2hwyR4GknchLGBGTWw)
 * [Bellman Optimality Equation](https://hackmd.io/wqQyQAvlTVeGzLsaVLUswg)